 As businesses and investors consider cryptocurrencies, among many questions, one significant consideration stands out: Will they require regulation?
+If this is an area of interest to you, you could look into a site like be in crypto, to help you keep up to date with all things regarding cryptocurrency and the industry.

 Cryptocurrencies are not currently regulated, and neither are the exchanges where they trade, such as Coinbase.
 The market for new cryptocurrencies continues to grow, as initial coin offerings (ICOs) reached an estimated $6.5 billion in the first quarter of this year.